Islands of Abandonment: Nature Rebounding in the Post-Human Landscape

 Written by Cal Flyn

-Flyn finally takes the reader to the streets of Detroit.
+Finally, Flyn takes the reader to the streets of Detroit.
 Once the fourth largest city, Detroit is now an empty shell, too big for its inhabitants.
 An area larger than Manhattan is vacant.
 Whole streets are abandoned, grass grows freely, and vines creep up crumbling murals of neglected buildings.
 Urban gardens are carefully tended by its remaining inhabitants.
-The reader is left to ponder how nature and its people can find a way out of the complex situation.
+The reader is left to ponder how nature and its people can find a way out of this complex situation.

 Available used at BetterWorldBooks.